-Barbara has studied drawing, painting, life-drawing and portraiture at the Ottawa School of Art and portrait painting at the Winter Academy at Big Arts in Sanibel, Florida.
-She first worked with acrylic paints in 2005 at a life-changing St. Lawrence College Summer School of the Arts workshop taught by the Eastern Ontarian artist, Anne Barkley, SCA and has painted exclusively in acrylics ever since.
-Barbara has also studied with Canadian painters Brian Atyeo, CSPWC, OSA (in 2015 and 2016) and Mike Svob, SFCA (in 2017).
+Barbara has studied with Canadian painters Brian Atyeo, CSPWC, OSA (in 2019, 2016 and 2015) and Mike Svob, SFCA (in 2017).
+She’s also studied drawing, painting, life-drawing and portraiture at the Ottawa School of Art and portrait painting at the Winter Academy at Big Arts in Sanibel, Florida.
+She first worked with acrylic paint in 2005 at a life-changing St. Lawrence College Summer School of the Arts workshop taught by the Eastern Ontarian artist, Anne Barkley, SCA and has painted exclusively in acrylics ever since.

 Barbara was born in Winnipeg, Manitoba.
 As a teenager growing up in Montreal, Quebec, Barbara thought she might be set on a future in commercial art.
 But, things didn’t exactly unfold that way and she ended up going to McGill Law School and on to a career as a federal government lawyer practising regulatory law in the National Capital Region.
 Through it all, the right brain stimulation that art provided was a necessary balance to the left brain demands of her day job.
 Finally, Barbara devoted herself to painting on a full-time basis in 2014.